ThinkDataEd/curriculum/docs/unit2/lesson5.md

     100. What does it mean when the IQR is large? <span style="color:grey">***The middle 50% of heights are more spread out.***</span>

 20. Finally, subset the class into introverts and extroverts.
-Ask each group of students (the males and females) to create a boxplot of their group’s heights on a piece of poster paper using the techniques they just learned as a class.
+Ask each group of students (the introverts and extroverts) to create a boxplot of their group’s heights on a piece of poster paper using the techniques they just learned as a class.

 21. Ask each group to share their boxplot with the class.
 Lead a discussion about the similarities and